-The Raiden Alderaan release is a beta deployment of the Raiden Network focused on testing a full suite version on the Ethereum mainnet.
+The Raiden Alderaan release and the Raiden Light Client Ashvini release are beta deployments of the Raiden Network focused on testing a full suite version on the Ethereum mainnet.
 The Raiden team has undertaken several risk mitigation measures to limit the potential damage caused by bugs or misuse of the software and to ensure a responsible testing environment.
-In addition to the implemented safety measures, a bug bounty is run for the Raiden Smart Contracts, as well as the Raiden Client and the Raiden Services executables (see detailed specifications below).
+In addition to the implemented safety measures, a bug bounty is run for the Raiden Smart Contracts, as well as the Raiden Clients and the Raiden Services executables (see detailed specifications below).
 The bug bounty is hosted by brainbot labs Est. in order to make sure that the software lives up to the highest standards possible and to make sure that the risk of users losing funds is at a minimum.
 For the bug bounty, a pool worth $200,000 in RDN tokens is available to be rewarded.

 The following components of the Raiden Network are in the scope

 Python Client executable - only the most recent executable released by the Raiden team starting with 1.0.0 is in scope.

 Light Client SDK - only the most recent release of the Raiden Light Client SDK starting with 1.0.0 is in scope.

 Pathfinding service executable - only the most recent executable released by the Raiden team starting with v0.10.0 is in scope.

 Monitoring service executable - only the most recent executable released by the Raiden team starting with v0.10.0 is in scope.